Atlanta Hawks: Orlando Magic

 The Hawks and the Orlando Magic have an intense rivalry, mostly stemming from playoff competitions and the rising stardom of Dwight Howard and Josh Smith, both from the 2004 NBA draft and who were both raised in Georgia.

-The two teams faced each other three times in the playoffs in 1996, 2010, and 2011 NBA playoffs.
+The two teams faced each other three times in the playoffs in 1996, 2010, and 2011.
 The Magic beat the Hawks in the second round of the 1996 playoffs in five games and swept their 2010 playoff matchup.
 The Hawks eliminated the Magic 4–2 in the first round of the 2011 playoffs.